aksfasale/eda_hotel_booking/README.md

 ```
  Q1) Which hotel has more no of bookings and What is the  percentage of bookings in each hotel ?
  Q2) Hotel Wise Bookings based on Month and year also What is the trend of bookings within a month ?
- Q3) Which meal type isthe  most preffered meal of customers ?
+ Q3) Which meal type is the  most preffered meal of customers ?
  Q4) Country Wise - Number of Bookings ?
  Q5) Which agent is making maximum Bookings ?
  Q6) Which room type is in most demand and which room type generates the  highest average daily rate?